Javierenrique00/callbackflow/README.md

 *"The resulting flow is cold, which means that block is called every time a terminal operator is applied to the resulting flow."*

-So I understand that is like a cold code emmited in a hot source packet and translated to a cold consumer.
+So I understand that is like a cold code emitted in a hot source packet,  and translated to be used by cold consumer.

 The code that resumes all this explanation: